bijaymunda181/Linux-prep/senario-based-question.md

 1. Restart the application to release the file descriptor.

 2. Or use copytruncate in logrotate so the original file can be emptied without restarting

+## 4.You have Nginx logs that must be rotated without restarting Nginx. </br>Which logrotate option will you use and why?
+✅ Rotating Nginx logs without restarting:

+- Use the copytruncate option in logrotate.

+Why?

+- Nginx keeps the log file open while running.

+- Normally, logrotate renames the log file, but Nginx will continue writing to the old (renamed) file, so new logs may be lost.

+- copytruncate copies the log contents to a rotated file and then empties the original file.

+- This way, Nginx continues writing to the same file without needing a restart.

+Example:

+/var/log/nginx/access.log /var/log/nginx/error.log {

+daily

+rotate 7

+compress

+copytruncate

+}